 - How has the interview process changed now that it’s being conducted remotely?

-- Who needs to be in on the interview?
+- Who needs to be in the interview?

-- Do we need to create a presentation to share on-screen?
+- Do you need to create a presentation to share on-screen?
+Which team member will be responsible for operating the screen share feature during the interview?

 Prepare your candidates